HiteshKishoreDas/own_package/README.md

 # own_package
-Python package with all the code that is frequently use
+Python package with all the code that I frequently use.

 To start using the package, run `pip install -e .` in the cloned repository.